shufanhe/MyRecipe/docs/iteration_report_5.md

 Still Needs Completion
 ----------------
 1. Shufan:
-   - Refine creator notifications: red dot on icon should only show up if there is unread notifications; Make sure users can view the accont of the user who liked/reviewed their recipe by clicking on the user name and view the recipe by clicking on the image, after those tasks are done.
+   - Refine creator notifications: red dot on icon should only show up if there is unread notifications; Make sure users can view the account of the user who liked/reviewed their recipe by clicking on the user name and view the recipe by clicking on the image, after those tasks are done.
    - Unit tests for edit/delete reviews, and notifications.
 2. Khanh:
    - Frontend for user account page - make it user accessible and friendly.
 Will add a profile picture so that the user can upload their own.